 The evidence in cases for Delivery of a Controlled Substance, as well as the facts of each case, have to be looked at very closely to see if the legal requirements for delivery are met.
 For example, in constructive delivery cases the evidence must show that the person transferring the drug to the intermediary had either direct or indirect control of the substance transferred and knew the existence of the third party before the delivery.

 In East Texas, District Attorney’s Offices aggressively prosecute drug crimes.
 Having served as Smith County’s Longest Serving Prosecutor and Elected District Attorney for 23 years, I am well acquainted with both the prosecution tactics in litigating these cases and effective ways to defend them.
-Whether you’ve been charged with possession, manufacturing or delivery of a controlled substance, experienced criminal defense lawyer can drastically improve the chances of successfully defending your case.
+When you face drug crime charges in Tyler, Texas, an experienced criminal defense attorney can drastically improve the chances of successfully defending your case.

 One possible defense is to challenge the legality of the search of your person, home or car, and the seizure of the evidence.
 The Fourth Amendment provides protection against unreasonable searches and seizures.
 If an officer does not have probable cause to search, or a valid search warrant, then performing a search is illegal, even if the officer finds illicit drugs in your home, vehicle, or on your person.
 In this scenario, a motion to suppress evidence can be filed, keeping that evidence from being used against you during trial.
 This is just one of the many possible defenses that we can use to argue your case and ensure that your rights are protected and your case is prosecuted fairly.

 I have successfully tried before a jury many Possession, Manufacturing and Delivery of a Controlled Substance cases.
-If you have been charged with a drug crime and need an experienced lawyer in Tyler, TX or the surrounding areas, call the Law Offices of Attorney D. Matt Bingham today to schedule your free initial consultation.
+If you have been charged with a drug offense and need an experienced criminal defense lawyer in Tyler, TX or the surrounding areas, call the Law Offices of Defense Attorney D. Matt Bingham today to schedule your consultation.